faucetsdn/udmi/docs/guides/development.md

     A `validator_config.json` configuration file is not needed (this is generated automatically during the CI test)
     -   The registry name is `ZZ-TRI-FECTA`.
-4. A Github Secret needs to be added to the project, accessed from the project's _Settings_ page.
-Note that in the test log output, the GCP Project ID will be presented as rot13 text since GitHub otherwise redacts the secret from the logs.
+4. A Github variable needs to be added to the project, accessed from the project's _Settings_ page.
     -   **Name**: GCP_TARGET_PROJECT
     -   **Value**: _GCP Project ID_
 5. Enable Github Actions